Micron – targets at 470 and 640 USD amid AI memory shortage

 • Embedded: 1.00 billion USD (+6%)

-Sanjay Mehrotra noted that revenue from DRAM for data centres reached a new record, while income from high-bandwidth memory (HBM) chips rose by more than 50% from the previous quarter, exceeding 1 billion USD.
+Sanjay Mehrotra noted that revenue from DRAM for data centres reached a new record.
+At the same time, income from high-bandwidth memory (HBM) chips rose by more than 50% from the previous quarter, exceeding 1 billion USD.
 He emphasised Micron’s strong competitive position and the company’s success in high-margin product categories, attributing this to an effective strategy and growing demand for memory solutions used in artificial intelligence applications.

 For Q3 fiscal 2025, Micron forecast revenue of between 8.6 and 9.0 billion USD with expected EPS of between 1.47 and 1.67 USD.
 The company also projected a decline in gross margin to 36.5%, a 1.5 percentage point decrease from the previous quarter.
 This decrease was attributed to a rise in sales of lower-margin consumer products and ongoing oversupply in the NAND market, which continues to put downward pressure on prices.